ClusterCockpit/cc-examples/README.md

 production.

-We are aware that the configuration of ClusterOCkcpit is currently tedious involving to edit many different files with partly redundnat information.
+We are aware that the configuration of ClusterOCkcpit is currently tedious involving to edit many different files with partly redundant information.
 Hopefully we can provide something simpler in the future.

 Please note that the subcluster sections in the job archive cluster config files